-Research Fest has been organized by the Computer Science Graduate Council (CSGC) partnered with the Department of Computer Science celebrating research done by graduate students.
+Research Fest has been organized by the Computer Science Graduate Council (CSGC) partnered with the Department of Computer Science celebrating research done by undergraduate, graduate, summer students, and post-docs working in the Department of Computer Science.
 Our goal is to bring together graduate students, faculty members, researchers and practitioners from academia and industry to discuss and present the research and innovations in different areas of Computer Science and relevant fields.
 Research Fest 2021 invites high-quality contributions describing significant, original, published and/or unpublished results.
 Solicited topics include, but are not limited to:

 - Computer Systems, Networks and Performance